A density bound for triangle-free $4$-critical graphs: Triangles in -Ore graphs

+The observations above all generalize easily to $k$-Ore graphs for $k \geq 5$.
+However, past this point the lemmas we prove require that $k =4$; and hence our paper is restricted to the study of $4$-critical graphs.

-\begin{definition} A \textit{kite} in $G$ is a $K_{4}-e$ subgraph $K$ such that the vertices of degree three in $K$ have degree three in $G$.
+\begin{definition} A \textit{kite} in $G$ is a $K_{4}-e$ subgraph $K$ such that the vertices of degree $3$ in $K$ have degree $3$ in $G$.
 The \textit{spar} of a kite $K$ is the unique edge in $E(K)$ contained in both triangles of $K$. \end{definition}

-The following two lemmas partially describe the structure of $4$-Ore graphs with 3-clique packings of size two. \begin{lemma} If $G$ is a $4$-Ore graph with $T^{3}(G) =2$, then $G$ contains two edge-disjoint kites that share at most one vertex.
-Furthermore, if $G \neq M$, then $G$ contains two vertex-disjoint kites. \end{lemma} \begin{proof} We proceed by induction on $v(G)$.
+The following two lemmas partially describe the structure of $4$-Ore graphs with triangle packings of size two. \begin{lemma} If $G$ is a $4$-Ore graph with $T^{3}(G) =2$, then $G$ contains two edge-disjoint kites that share at most one vertex.
+Furthermore, if $G$ is not the Moser spindle $M$, then $G$ contains two vertex-disjoint kites. \end{lemma} \begin{proof} We proceed by induction on $v(G)$.
 As $T^{3}(G) =2$, by Corollary \ref{onecliquecharacterization} we have that $G \neq K_{4}$.
 Hence $G$ is the Ore composition of two graphs $H_{1}$ and $H_{2}$.
 Up to relabelling, we may assume that $H_{1}$ is the edge side of the composition where we delete the edge $xy$, that $H_{2}$ is the split side where the vertex $z$ is split into two vertices $z_{1}$ and $z_{2}$, and that $x$ is identified with $z_1$ and $y$ with $z_2$ in $G$.
 We break into cases depending on which (if any) of $H_1$ and $H_2$ is isomorphic to $K_4$. \\ \textbf{Case 1: $H_1 = H_2 = K_4$}. \\ In this case, $G$ is isomorphic to the Moser spindle, which contains two edge-disjoint kites that share exactly one vertex.

 \textbf{Case 2: $H_{1} = K_{4}$, and $H_2 \neq K_4$.} \\ First suppose that $H_{2} \neq M$.
 Then by the induction hypothesis, $H_{2}$ contains two vertex-disjoint kites.
 Note that $z$ belongs to at most one of these kites, and hence $H_{2}^{z}$ contains a kite not containing $z_{1}$ or $z_{2}$.
 Observe that $H_{1}-xy$ is a kite, and thus in this case $G$ contains two vertex-disjoint kites.
 Therefore we may assume that $H_{2} = M$.
-If $z$ is the unique vertex of degree four in $M$, then $T^{3}(G) =3$, a contradiction.
-But if $z$ is not the unique vertex of degree four, then there is a kite in $M^{z}$ not containing $z_{1}$ or $z_{2}$, and thus this kite and $H_{1}-xy$ give two vertex-disjoint kites.
+If $z$ is the unique vertex of degree $4$ in $M$, then $T^{3}(G) =3$, a contradiction.
+But if $z$ is not the unique vertex of degree $4$, then there is a kite in $M^{z}$ containing neither $z_1$ nor $z_2$, and thus this kite and $H_{1}-xy$ give two vertex-disjoint kites.